 In an unusual twist, the easiest way to see the ending is to pick the other character and let them die.
 One side's lose sequence is the other's victory party—though thanks to the power of bad lightning effects, neither end up looking anything like as badass as the artists obviously intended.

 While the first two movies still stand up reasonably well, time definitely hasn't been kind to The Terminator.
 Playing it though, it's hard not to glance at most modern games' lists of objectives that boil down to 'walk onto this map pointer and maybe hit something while you're there' and wish they could be something more than the sum of their objectives.
 Where are the espionage games that give you a stack of resources and a mission to complete however you like?
 Where are the GTA games where important NPCs exist outside of cut-scenes, to be assassinated or not, and can be trailed and observed for your own benefit instead of just shot in the face on command?
 Where are the strategy games following the example of something like Jagged Alliance 2, which lets you be the one calling all the shots, but in a world with enough detail and narrative to let you troll the villain with a bouquet of flowers? (opens in new tab) Sigh.

 But I digress.
-If you only go back in time to play one Terminator game, obviously, it has to be Future Shock .
-The Terminator proper though deserves far more credit than it's ever received though, at least for what it tried to do - even if that did involve biting off a bit more than the technology at its disposal could chew.
-It's a rare example of a game license that tried to capture the spirit of the original, and bring us something new.
-Good or not, if this had been the pattern others had followed, and they'd tried this hard, just maybe... maybe... licenses wouldn't have been condemned to be an industry joke.
+If you only go back in time to play one Terminator game, obviously, it has to be Future Shock (opens in new tab).
+The Terminator proper deserves far more credit than it's ever received though, at least for what it tried—even if it bit off more than the technology could chew.
+It's a rare example of a licensed game that tried to capture the spirit of the original, and bring us something new.
+Good or not, if this had been the pattern others had followed, and they'd tried this hard, just maybe... maybe... licensed games wouldn't have been condemned to be an industry joke.